Positive Learning Collaborative

 Who we are

 The PLC is composed of a group of public school educators, psychologists and social workers with several decades of experience working in New York City.
 Above all, we seek to eliminate the major inequities among our public school students, where certain groups of children face a decreased chance of success.
-For nearly a decade, we have been successfully using social-emotional strategies, evidence-bearing training and healing practices to overcome systemic barriers that hinder learning, and turn our schools into joyful communities in which to learn and grow.
+Since 2013, we have been successfully using social-emotional strategies, evidence-based training and healing practices to overcome systemic barriers that hinder learning.
+We turn our schools into joyful communities in which students can learn and grow.

 The PLC supports schools with a multi-tiered system of social and emotional learning supports ranging from workshops to leadership coaching.
 We collaborate with administrators and established school teams to examine relevant data and identify needs.
 Schools may be chosen to participate in our full support model, and every school has opportunities to access PLC's support through a variety of resources available on our website.